orbingol/NURBS-Python/README.rst

 Example Scripts
 ===============

-Please see `NURBS-Python Examples <https://github.com/orbingol/NURBS-Python_Examples>`_ repository for examples.
+Please see `NURBS-Python Examples <https://github.com/orbingol/NURBS-Python_Examples>`_ repository for example scripts describing how to use NURBS-Python and advanced visualization examples.
+Please check the documentation for more details.

 Implementation
 ==============